zvjaceslavs/intshare/Network_Devices/SNR/template_snr_distribution_switches_snmpv2/5.0/README.md

 |Interface {#IFNAME}({#IFALIAS}): High error rate|<p>-</p>|<p>**Expression**: {SNR Error and Discared Packets:net.if.in.errors[ifInErrors.{#SNMPINDEX}].avg(5m)}>2 or {SNR Error and Discared Packets:net.if.out.errors[ifOutErrors.{#SNMPINDEX}].avg(5m)}>2</p><p>**Recovery expression**: {SNR Error and Discared Packets:net.if.in.errors[ifInErrors.{#SNMPINDEX}].avg(5m)}<2*0.8 and {SNR Error and Discared Packets:net.if.out.errors[ifOutErrors.{#SNMPINDEX}].avg(5m)}<2*0.8</p>|warning|
 |Interface {#IFNAME}({#IFALIAS}): High error rate (LLD)|<p>-</p>|<p>**Expression**: {SNR Error and Discared Packets:net.if.in.errors[ifInErrors.{#SNMPINDEX}].avg(5m)}>2 or {SNR Error and Discared Packets:net.if.out.errors[ifOutErrors.{#SNMPINDEX}].avg(5m)}>2</p><p>**Recovery expression**: {SNR Error and Discared Packets:net.if.in.errors[ifInErrors.{#SNMPINDEX}].avg(5m)}<2*0.8 and {SNR Error and Discared Packets:net.if.out.errors[ifOutErrors.{#SNMPINDEX}].avg(5m)}<2*0.8</p>|warning|
 # SNR Interfaces Statistic

+## Description

+## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM

 ## Overview